awsdocs/aws-cli-user-guide/doc_source/cli-usage-output.md

     --query 'AutoScalingGroups[*].Instances[?HealthStatus==`Unhealthy`].InstanceId'
 ```

-Combined with the three output formats that are explained in more detail in the following sections, the `--query` option is a powerful tool you can use to customize the content and style of outputs\.
+Combined with the output formats that are explained in more detail previously in this topic, the `--query` option is a powerful tool you can use to customize the content and style of outputs\.

 For more examples and the full spec of JMESPath, the underlying JSON\-processing library, see [http://jmespath\.org/specification\.html](http://jmespath.org/specification.html)\.